corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tokens-sdk/overview.md

 ```

 {{< note >}}
 Checkout the version of the Tokens SDK you wish to install.
-In the example above `release/2.0` is used.
+In the example above, `release/2.0` is used.
 {{< /note >}}

 Then run `./gradlew clean install` from the root directory.

 ### Add a dependency on your local build

-1. Change the tokens release version variable to the version you  have installed locally.
-It will
+1. Change the value of the `tokens_release_version` variable to the version you have installed locally.
+For example:
-probably look something like this:

 ```
     buildscript {